- Does homeowners insurance cover fallen tree damage?

 Whose insurance pays if a tree falls on someone else's property?

-If one of your trees falls and damages a neighbor's property, and there was no reason to believe the tree was in danger of falling, "generally speaking, it is your neighbor's insurance policy that is called upon to pay the damage," Dr. Robert Hartwig, President of the Insurance Information Institute, "Since [their] insurance is being impacted," Hartwig continued, "you probably won't face an insurance premium increase as a result."
+If one of your trees falls and damages a neighbor's property, and there was no reason to believe the tree was in danger of falling, "generally speaking, it is your neighbor's insurance policy that is called upon to pay the damage," Dr. Robert Hartwig, director of the Risk and Uncertainty Management Center at the Darla Moore School of Business and former president of the Insurance Information Institute, "Since [their] insurance is being impacted," Hartwig says, "you probably won't face an insurance premium increase as a result."

 However, "your neighbor could come after you to cover his deductible.
 Matter of fact, when one of my trees fell on my neighbor's fence, it destroyed some of his fence and damaged fruit trees.
 In the interest of neighborly relations, I voluntarily paid for a new pear tree, so between what the insurer paid and what I paid, he didn't have any out-of-pocket expense," says Hartwig.